ASUCICREPO/public-comment-analysis/README.md

 1. In GitHub: Settings > Developer settings > Personal access tokens
 2. Generate a new token with `repo` and `admin:repo_hook` scopes
-3. Store in AWS Secrets Manager as `github-token`
+3. Store in AWS Secrets Manager as `github-token` by updating the plaintext

 ### Enabling Amazon Bedrock Model Access